Expression

 Name Type Description Default

 input str An input string.
-UTF-8 character are allowed. required
+UTF-8 characters are allowed. required

 Examples